-12th.
-All the power of the sun, with a clear sky, could not raise the temperature beyond 11°.
-No fish were found at the lines, but a ptarmigan was shot.
+May 12; all the power of the sun, with a clear sky, could not raise the temperature beyond 11°.
+No fish was found at the lines, but a ptarmigan was shot.
 Two of our chief friends among the natives arriving, arrangements were made for a new journey.
-Some more came from the south, on the following day, but brought nothing; they went on to the northern huts; and, finding that this party was gone on an expedition, returned to sleep on board.
-The thermometer ranged between 1° and 15°.
+May 13; some more came from the south, on the following day, but brought nothing; they went on to the northern huts; and, finding that this party was gone on an expedition, returned to sleep on board.
+The thermometer ranged between 1c and 15c.

-14th.
-Nearly the whole of the northern party came to us, and brought the head and skin of the second musk ox; but as it had lost the hind legs, it was spoiled as a specimen.
-They also brought the remaining quarter, or rather haunch, which weighed forty-three pounds, together with some skins, and a specimen of a greenstone chisel.
-15th.
-Our only success in sporting was a single grouse.
-We had stipulated for a seal, for our dogs, but they did not arrive on the next day: having probably been unsuccessful.
+May 14; nearly the whole of the northern party came to us and brought the head and skin of the second musk ox; but as it had lost the hind legs, it was spoiled as a specimen.
+They also brought the remaining quarter, or rather haunch, which weighed forty-three pounds, together with some skins and a specimen of a greenstone chisel.
+May 15; our only success in sporting was a single grouse.
+We had stipulated for a seal, for our dogs, but they did not arrive on the next day: having been probably unsuccessful.
 Every thing was arranged to-day for the contemplated journey on Monday.
 The fitting of the ship went on; but the condensing tanks were now removed, as being no longer necessary.

-16th.
-Church being held as usual, a large party came from the northward, and another from the southern village; but they brought no seal, nor aught else.
-The last set informed us that they were to break up the next day, and to divide into two parties; one for hunting the musk oxen, and the other for fishing in the lake.
+May 16; church being held as usual, a large party came from the northward, and another from the southern village; but they brought no seal, nor aught else.
+The last informed us that they were to break up the next day, and to divide into two parties; one for hunting the musk oxen, and the other for fishing in the lake.
 Each promised to bring us supplies before they took leave.
 The thermometer was about 10°.

-17th.
-The men and the leading mate went on with the sledge and the boat, for the purpose of transporting them a stage of ten miles, when the men who were not intended to proceed were to return.
-This they did in the evening; on which, Commander Ross and the surgeon proceeded in the small sledge, to join the mate and the advanced party.
+May 17; the men and the leading mate went on with the sledge and the boat, for the purpose of transporting them a stage of ten miles, when the men who were not intended to proceed were to return.
+This they did in the evening; on which Commander Ross and the surgeon proceeded in a small sledge, to join the mate and the advanced party.
 No supplies arrived from the natives, nor did we see any of them.
-On the following day it became so much warmer that the thermometer rose to 30°, and small pools of water appeared on the rocks, under the influence of the sun.
-The eyes of the men who had constituted the party of the last expedition had been inflamed by their journey, and they were taken care of accordingly.
+On the following day, May 18, it became so much warmer that the thermometer rose to 30°, and small pools of water appeared on the rocks, under the influence of the sun.
+The eyes of the men who had constituted the party of the last expedition had been inflamed by their journey, and they were taken care of accordingly,

-19th.
-The surgeon returned, with the mate, from the detached

-party, which he had left about twenty miles off, under the care of two Esquimaux; bringing back their sledge and dogs.
-The mate's eyes were so much affected, that he could not proceed.
+The surgeon returned, with the mate, from the detached party, which he had left about twenty miles off, under the care of two Esquimaux; bringing back their sledge and dogs.
+The mates eyes were so much affected, that he could not proceed.
 They had purchased food for the dogs, from the Esquimaux; and their stock of provisions was increased by the return of our two officers.
-We were pleased to find, on the following day, that the weather continued to favour their expedition.
+We were pleased to find on the following day, May 20, that the weather continued to favour their expedition.
 The different patients were better, and we proceeded to lay gravel round the ship and over the Krusenstern.